 He’s a deer being rapidly closed in by a very dangerous vehicle.
 The only remedy is to slowdown the vehicle coming at him (your requests for information) to a virtual standstill, turn down the intensity of the headlights (your emotional pitch as it gets reflected in your voice tone parameters) and give him all the space and room to feel more confident that you aren’t just going to run him over.

 Beyond this, it is important to set a framework in the relationship itself for why you would be motivated to face and deal with emotionally challenging issues like this.
 This builds a solid shared vision that strengthens each partners ability to work with polarities, upsets, fears and challenges.
 A shared vision that inspired personal growth and the continued growth of love and trust in a relationship.
-My e-book tells you how to co-create such a shared vision.
 Often when I work with couples, taking them through the process of creating a shared vision will instill more confidence in each partner that they can take more risks and talk about things more deeply.
 It makes facing such challenges more personally compelling and meaningful.
 And it adds a deeper degree of irreplaceable emotional intimacy into the relationship.

 (3) Raise the stakes and put some increased pressure on the topic, perhaps even issuing an ultimatum.
 This is a very high risk approach.
 You can really do it only once, and you need to abide by whatever consequences you are clear will happen if he does not respond to the ultimatum.
 It could be a vastly time-compressed version of option (1) above, which does not reduce pressure but increases it, as in: